Atlas975/Notes/SoftwarePatterns/Structural/Proxy_pattern.md

 ![[Pasted image 20230130132227.png|550|550]]

+- Proxies can be used to solve distinct issues, sometimes simultaneously, these uses being:
+    - **Virtual proxies**: enables the creation

 - Example of a cache providing proxy that acts as an intermediary between a slower service

 ```rust